smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ## Prometheus, Grafana & Kiali integration

-Prometheus and Grafana are deployed in OpenNESS platform as part of the [Telemetry support in OpenNESS](../enhanced-platform-awareness/openness-telemetry.md) and are integrated with the Istio service mesh.
-When enabled in OpenNESS, Istio's scraping endpoints are added to Prometheus configuration file according to [Prometheus configuration guide](https://istio.io/latest/docs/ops/integrations/prometheus/).
+Prometheus\* and Grafana\* are deployed in OpenNESS platform as part of the [Telemetry support in OpenNESS](../enhanced-platform-awareness/openness-telemetry.md) and are integrated with the Istio service mesh.
+When enabled in OpenNESS, Istio's scraping endpoints are added to the Prometheus configuration file according to the [Prometheus configuration guide](https://istio.io/latest/docs/ops/integrations/prometheus/).

-Collected metrics can be observed on Grafana dashboard - more details in the [Grafana](../enhanced-platform-awareness/openness-telemetry.md#grafana) section.
+Collected metrics can be observed on the Grafana dashboard.
+More details can be found in the [Grafana](../enhanced-platform-awareness/openness-telemetry.md#grafana) section.

-Kiali is deployed alongside Istio - more details on accessing Kiali dashboard are covered in the [Getting Started](#getting-started) section.
+Kiali is deployed alongside Istio.
+More details on accessing the Kiali dashboard are covered in the [Getting Started](#getting-started) section.

-When properly configured Istio can provide Prometheus and Grafana with telemetry data.
+When a properly configured Istio can provide Prometheus and Grafana with telemetry data.
 Examples showing how many times `BookInfo` micro-services were accessed.

 Prometheus - all elements: